I cycled 14 out of 15 available days and have my own stupidity to blame for having a “rest day”.

-That doesn’t mean I would be a much better climber if I wouldn’t “leak” power, but it would help a lot if I wouldn’t.
+That doesn’t mean I would be a much better climber if I wouldn’t “leak” power, but it would help a lot if I didn’t.

-Many, up to 200 kms and 7, 8, 9,000 m of elevation a day, varying by ascending and descending “only” the toughest bit up to la Garde, or by not descending the whole way down every time before turning around. *
+Many, up to 200 kms and 7, 8 or 9,000 m of elevation a day, varying by ascending and descending “only” the toughest bit up to la Garde, or by not descending the whole way down every time before turning around. *

 On the day I met him, he was also dressed in a long sleeved jersey and a long legged bib short.
 All black.